pckessel/MPAInjectHashWebpackPlugin/README.md

 > app3-8ffe29d58b95d211d686-bundle.js

 Note the following:
-app3.js had no `-bundle` so it didnt match.
+line 2's app3.js does not have a `-bundle` in the string so it didnt match the regular expression.
-Comment had a .aspx extension so no match.
+The comment below has .aspx as its extension, so again, no match.
+The last line had the correct pattern so it was matched and replaced by the newly generated asset name.
-See the `matchPattern` option below.
+See the `matchPattern` option below for further configurations.

 The overrides option for this plugin also accepts an `absolutePath` property which you can see in the `optionsSchema.json`.

-`matchPattern` option allows you to pass in a string which will be combined into a Regular Expression in between `chunk.name`YOUR_PATTERN`.`chunk file extension`.
+`matchPattern` option allows you to pass in a string which will be combined into a Regular Expression in between `chunk.name``YOUR_PATTERN``.``chunk file extension`.
 By default it looks for `[chunk name]-[OPTIONAL HASH-]bundle.[fileExt]`.

 `defaultWriteFile` allows you to specify what default file to write to within the directory of that chunks entry point file.
 Default is index.aspx.